From idea to reality

 Construction of a clinic in Kabanga

-Before the construction of a clinic by Kivuko e.V., there was no health care provision available for people in Kabanga, a village in about 40 kilometers distance from Rulenge.
+According to the official statistics of the Rulenge/Ngara District, there is only 1 doctor per 20,000 people.
+Before the construction of a clinic by Kivuko e.V., access to basic health care was difficult for people in Kabanga, a village in about 40 kilometers distance from Rulenge.
 In order to receive medical treatments, the residents of Kabanga had to travel 30 kilometers to the city of Ngara.
 Travelling by bus is expensive and hardly manageable for someone in a poor physical condition.
-Before the hospital was built, there was only a pharmacy in place which charges clients about four times the normal price.
-Sick people consequently hesitated to go to a doctor which at extended the duration of treatment and increased treatment costs due to the advanced stage of the disease.
+Before the hospital was built, there was only a pharmacy in place which charges clients with high prices.
+Sick people consequently hesitated to go to a doctor.
+This leads to detoriation of the patients' health status and increasing treatment costs.
 In order to solve these issues, Kivuko e.V. initiated the construction of a clinic for outpatient treatment in Kabanga.

 In May 2018, the clinic was officially opened.
 The hospital comprises a pharmacy, a laboratory, an examination room and a reception desk.
 The costs of about 25 000 Euros were completely covered by donations to Kivuko e.V..
 People in Kabanga now receive basic medical care at fair prices.
 The treatment is free of charge for children under five and pregnant women.